 The exemption of certain areas from these PD rights (those with the most strategically important office space such as the City of London and parts of Manchester and Ashford) remains in place until 30 May 2019.
 If an LPA wishes to retain the exemption from that date, they will need to make an Article 4 Direction.

-There is a concern that this right will adversely impact on the supply of office floorspace.
-Alternately, where areas which were previously exempt are not granted a continuation of this, it may free up high value sites for residential development in 2019.
+There is a concern that this right will adversely impact on the supply of office floor space.
+Alternatively, where areas which were previously exempt are not granted a continuation of this, it may free up high value sites for residential development in 2019.
 In turn, this will increase the value of suitable office buildings and increase the likelihood of planning permission being granted for new purpose built office accommodation where there is a shortage of employment space.

 Light industrial to residential

-This right takes effect from 1 October 2017, and prior approval must be granted before 1 October 2020.
+This right took effect from 1 October 2017, and prior approval must be granted before 1 October 2020.
 The right does not apply to listed buildings or scheduled monuments.

 The application for prior approval will also need to include details of the transport and highways impacts, contamination and flood risks.
 In addition, the LPA will assess whether the increase in residential use would have an adverse impact on the area’s primary industrial function.